noloader/auto-update/README.md

 Second, enable the timer:

 ```
+systemctl enable auto-update.service
 systemctl enable auto-update.timer
 systemctl start auto-update.timer
 ```

 ## Service status

 Once the files are copied and the service and timer are enabled, you can check the status with the following commands.
-The timer should show `enabled`.
+The timer should show `enabled`, and `active (waiting)`.

 ```
 $ systemctl status auto-update.timer